4k4xs4pH1r3/offensive-security/vmware.md

 ### How to Install VMware Workstation in Linux with Kernel 5.x.x-x-generic

-Testet and verifed in Ubuntu Disco on 21 June 2019
+Last test and verifed: 20 July 2019
 #

 Identify your actual Kernel version